check-spelling-sandbox/materialize/doc/user/content/transform-data/troubleshooting.md

 ### Hydrating upstream objects

-When a source, materialized view, or index is created or updated, it must first be backfilled with any pre-existing data — a process known as _hydration_.
+When a source, materialized view, or index is created or updated, it must first be backfilled with any preexisting data — a process known as _hydration_.

 Queries that depend objects that are still hydrating will **block until hydration is complete**.
 To see whether an object is still hydrating, navigate